 Visitors are able to get an overview of the region’s attractions by studying them on the MultiTaction displays.
 When a visitor chooses a postcard of interest and places it with an optical marker on a display, the display recognizes the marker and shows further information on possible destinations, museums or other attractions in the area.
 The combination of touch and haptic interfaces helps to engage those visitors who enjoy collecting and sending postcards.
 The installation has also increased the amount of time visitors spend at the exhibit.

 This interactive installation at Trinity University’s admissions office Welcome Center provides a platform for prospective students to explore their academic interests and options during on-campus tours of the university.
 Students select up to three ‘Interest Cards’ from a displayed set and place them on the table.
 At that point, the table comes to life, displaying related topics, areas of study, on-campus information and academic multi-media specific to each card.

-Application: PUSH Offices
+Application by: PUSH Offices

 Number of displays: 1

 The Oztoc is a project between the University of Wisconsin–Madison and the New York Hall of Science.
 It is an interactive multitouch table to investigate how collaboration and learning occur during play in informal settings such as museums.
 To explore the game players combine physical blocks (representing electronic components) to create circuitry and lights to attract undiscovered underwater creatures.
 The game allows researchers to study how children can learn to think like engineers as they problem solve, reason and work with each other.